Peekskill, New York: Indian Village of Sachoes

 Not much is currently known about the village of the Sachoes or their origin.
 It was suggested by city historian Charles Arthur Clark that the grove of tall pine trees that the Sachoes lived amongst were "not a native of this region, so it is believed that Indians must have brought them from somewhere, and planted them.
 The same may be believed about the cluster of weeping willow trees indicated."

 The last known Sachem (chief) of the Sachoes at the time of the signing of Ryck's Patent was named Sirham.

-After trading with Jan Peeck for a considerable amount of the time, the Sachoes began calling the creek where he set up his trading post as "John Peek's Creek" and is likely how the city's name came to be.
+After trading with Jan Peeck for a considerable amount of the time, the Sachoes began calling the creek where he set up his trading post as Jan Peeck's Kill (or "John Peek's Creek" in the later English), and is likely how the city's name came to be.

 Some early writings regarding the Natives and Peekskill refer to the last Sachem as "Saham."
 Other names quoted as the locality now known as Peekskill were Sachus, Sackhoes and Sackock.
 They are equivalents and refer to the outlet of Magregere's Brook and have the same meaning - "at the mouth or outlet of a creek or river."
-Their territory extended from this brook to Dickey Brook which runs through Depew Park and Blue Mountain Reservation.
+Their territory extended from this brook to Dickey Brook, which runs through Depew Park and Blue Mountain Reservation.
 Sachus is regarded as the first Sachem of Sachoes.
 This name can be translated "black kettle".
 After the signing of the patent, portions of then Van Cortlandt Manor, north of Magregories brook remained in its wilderness state and the natives roamed the entire section until approximately 1742.

-Appearance in World's End

 The Sachoe tribe play a prominent role in World's End, a novel by T. C. Boyle which takes place in a fictitious version of Peekskill named Peterskill.